dlops-io/ml-workflow/README.md

-# Mushroom App: ML Workflow Management
+# Cheese App: ML Workflow Management

-In this tutorial we will put all the components we built for our Mushroom App together.
+In this tutorial we will put all the components we built for our Cheese App together.
 We will then apply workflow management methods to test, execute, monitor, and automate these components:
 * Data Collector: Scraps image from the internet and stores them into a `raw` folder.
 * Data Processor: Checks images for duplicates, validate image formats, converts images to TF Records
 * Model Training: Submits training jobs to Vertex AI to train models